adaminion/harleen/readme.md

 - Changed RedirectIfAuthenticated middleware to check for role.
 - Added RoutesAuthenticate to authenticate in routes level.
 - Applied RoutesAuthenticate middleware to DeveloperController.
-- Added account/reset/all route to AccountController@resetAllUserPass.
+- Added account/reset/all route to AccountController @ resetAllUserPass.
+- Added ResourcesController and related views.
+- Added test administrator user in DatabaseSeeder.